bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Group Review.md

     4. Taking notes during Milestone 1 presentation.
     5. Evaluating backend tools and processes for Milestone Group Review.

+* Doğukan Türksoy

+    1. Revision of requirements and making necessary changes.
+    2.Creating the initial structure of our Mobile project.
+Helped mobile team to setup Flutter and Android Studio.
+    3.Implementation of registration API connection with mobile.
+    4.Implementation of login API connection with mobile.
+    5.Helping frontend team for the connection related issues.
+    6.Created AWS EC2 instance, then a Google Cloud instance since we had problems with AWS EC2.
+    7.Deployment of Frontend and Backend apps and creating .apk version of Mobile app.
+    8.Helped to modify sign-up and login pages for mobile.
+    9.Evaluating mobile tools and processes for Milestrone Group Review.

 ### 7. Summary of Work

 <details>